Short-term residential treatment center for teen depression | ThreePeaks Ascent

 How do you know that it isn’t just a phase with your teenager?
 Teens go through so many phases.
 It can seem like one minute they want to be a lacrosse superstar and the next they want to play in a band.
 These types of phases are normal development.
 They are just part of how teens try new things and figure out who they are.

-As a parent, there are a couple of key indicators that can help you know when your teen is struggling with depression, rather than just going through a phase.
-One of the key indicators is that your teen is no longer taking joy in activities they once liked.
+As a parent, there are a couple of warning signs that can help you know when your teen is struggling with depression, rather than just going through a phase.
+One of the warning signs is that your teen is no longer taking joy in activities they once liked.
 Another indicator is that your teen is withdrawing socially.
 They could be spending more time by themselves.
-Many do so by looking at their phones or playing video games.
-A third indicator is that your teen is showing significant changes in their day-to-day life.
-Indicators that parents often see include sleeping more, missing school, failing classes, or quitting sports.
-These are all signs that your teen might be going through more than a phase and could be struggling with depression.
+Many do so by obsessively spending time on their phones or playing video games.
+A third warning sign is that your teen is showing significant changes in their day-to-day life.

 In fact, “Most adults with depressive illness recall their first episode as occurring in the teenage years, and prospective studies of youth suggest that first onset may be typical in early adolescence.”
 For adults who develop severe depression, it started in their teen years.
 So if your son or daughter is showing signs of depression it is important to get them the help that they need.